FreezingMoon/AncientBeast/CONTRIBUTING.md

 ### Setup environment variables

-In case you want to customize your local setup, you can duplicate existing `.env.example` file into `.env`, adjust it as you see fit and that file will become default.
+If you want to customize your local setup, duplicate existing `.env.example` file as `.env`, adjust it as you want and that file will become default.

 ```sh
 cp .env.example .env